When the young pair began their life together, they were full of hope.

 But why was Hope there in the box in the first place, if it was good?
 And why couldn’t it escape before the lid was closed, if it was bad?

 Zeus did not wish man, however much he might be tormented by the other evils, to fling away his life, but to go on letting himself be tormented again and again.
-Therefore he gives Man hope; in reality it is the worst of all evils, because it prolongs the torments of Man.”
+Therefore he gives Man hope; in reality it is the worst of all evils, because it prolongs the torments of Man.

 American modern philosopher Richard McKay Rorty, however, held that hope serves as a promise or reason for expecting a better future, and without hope, a change is spiritually inconceivable.

-√ A Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn below.
+√ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.